jamesrgibb/CS5350/README.md

 Ensemble Learning: contains various ensemble methods like Random Forests, AdaBoost aiming to improve the model performance.

 Linear Regression: contains methods implmementing stochastic gradient descent, and batch gradient descent.

+Perceptron: This code implements and compares three versions of the perceptron algorithm: standard, voted, and average.
+Then calculates the average test error for each variation.